simsekgokhan/ethSTARK/README.md

 ### ## Fork Summary
-This fork is slightly modified to be used by https://github.com/simsekgokhan/rustSTARK.
+This fork is slightly modified in order to be used by https://github.com/simsekgokhan/rustSTARK.
 Currently, only `rescue_verifier::verify()` function is being used/tested.
 So, changes in `rescue_prover` can be ignored.